Screening a new gem

 Gem OCD

-Not a critical comment for company profits, but I have strong OCD regarding Gemfiles.
-Add:
+Not critical for the bottom line, but I have strong OCD about Gemfiles.
+I always add:

 # Gemfile